alisonbelow/cpp-stlcontainers/doc/stack.md

 ## Stack

-The stack class is a container adapater that provides a LIFO (Last In, First Out) data structure to use.
+The stack class is a **container adapter** that provides a LIFO (Last In, First Out) data structure to use.
 The stack is a wrapper around whatever container is underlying.
 Operations are limited for std::stack.

 The underlying container must be a *SequenceContainer*, and it must provide the following functions:
 * back()